From The Skin Well® | Drawn from the Happy Skin Leaflet Series

 ☐ Skipped moisturising (especially after bathing)

-☐ Scratching, rubbing, or using rough fabrics
+☐ Scratching, rubbing, or using rough/itchy fabrics

 ☐ Wearing tight or non-breathable clothing